ShaiBatonya/ShaiBatonya/README.md

 **Features:**
 - 🛒 Real-time cart updates for an enhanced user experience.
-- 🎨 Clean and attractive design for all devices.
+- 🎨 Responsive design for all devices.

 ---